-After graduation in 2003 he worked on Korean comics at Korean Comic company in Yangon for 13 months.
-After quitting Korean Comic company, he was doing commissioned paintings.
-That is where he started using acrylic paint as he never painted with acrylic before.
-He was taught about only oil at the School.
-He learnt how to use acrylic under one of his friend’s artists.
+He started painting commissioned pieces with acrylic medium after he left the Korean Comics Company.
+That is where he started using acrylic paint as he was taught about only oil at the school.
+He just learnt how to use acrylic from one of his artist friend.

 He developed his techniques and skills with acrylic medium while he was doing commissioned paintings.
 He was also painting what gave him more freedom and joy to his creation while he was working on commissioned pieces.
 Then he started showing his non-commissioned works at group exhibitions in 2006.
 Now he has participated in more 30 group exhibitions and had two solo exhibitions in Yangon.

 The subjects for his works are mostly antiques.
 He loves the antiques since he was a kid as he grew up with the antiques inherited from his grandparents.
 The musical instruments, metal boxes, leather boxes, kettles, door locks, puppets etc in his family’s antiques collection have become his painting subjects.
 His love for antiques has become his paintings.

 His love for painting antiques has grown up when he saw William Harnett’s works at one of his teachers.
 When he showed his painting of old violin to one of his art teachers, the teacher showed him William Harnett’s paintings.
 He was amazed at his works and got inspired by him Then he started to focus more on painting antiques where he found everywhere.

 Now his skillful still life-painting with antiques have become his signature.
 He is well-recognized with his signature paintings locally and internationally.